 There are many myths and misconceptions about when and how arrests can be made.
 For example, when do the police have to read you your Miranda Rights?
 What happens if they don’t?
+What arrest procedures do police have to follow?
 When can officers claim to have probable cause?
 Are officers allowed to search you without a warrant?
-Our Philadelphia police brutality lawyers clear up the confusion.
+These questions can be very confusing to people who do not have much experience with the law.
+Our Philadelphia criminal lawyers clear up the confusion.
 Do you know your legal rights when it comes to dealing with the PPD?

 Whether an officer is making the arrest with or without obtaining a warrant in advance, the crux of the process is the concept of “probable cause,” a term you are probably familiar with.
 Probable cause means more than simply having a hunch or a bad feeling about a suspect, but is less than comprehensive and thorough than evidence which would prove a suspect’s guilt beyond a reasonable doubt.
 Probable cause can be established by physical evidence, information from witnesses, an officer’s observations, or other means.

-For example, one aspect of probable cause could be “plain view,” where an officer clearly observes illegal drug possession or weapons possession.
+For example, one aspect of probable cause could be “plain view,” where an officer clearly observes illegal drug possession or illegal gun possession in Philadelphia.
 Under the Plain View Doctrine, officers have the right to seize an item provided he or she has probable cause to believe the item is in fact illegal.

 While an officer must have probable cause in order to make an arrest, the final word on whether probable cause truly existed belongs to the judge.
 In fact, the purpose of the preliminary hearing or “prelim” which follows the arraignment is for the judge to determine whether probable cause exists.
 Pursuant to Rule 5.1(f) of the Federal Rules of Criminal Procedure, “If the magistrate judge finds no probable cause to believe an offense has been committed or the defendant committed it, the magistrate judge must dismiss the complaint and discharge the defendant.”